jinb-park/jinb-park.github.io/index.md

   - SIM is a kernel integrity monitoring solution based on ARM TrustZone and Custom hardware IP for security.
   - SIM takes a part of Samsung Smart TV Security Solution GAIA.

-### 2017

-- Real-time Kernel Protection (RKP)
-  - Tiny hypervisor + hypervisor-based kernel monitoring solution on ARM64 arch.

-### 2018-Present
+### 2013-2014

-- Private info
+- Samsung DRM (SDRM)
+  - Developed Samsung DRM to protect sensitive contents
+  - Used in Samsung Smart TV

 ## Papers